OpenDataServices/os4d/docs/adoption/theory_and_practice.md

 - **Town planners** think big, considering how to scale up, and provide clear architectures and infrastructure for the long-term.
 They consider how a standard might be built into new systems, and design for institutionalisation.

-Each group may be present at any point in a standards development, but they will have different expectations about the agility, governance, documentation and support availability for the standard.
+Each group may be present at any point in a standard's development, but they will have different expectations about the agility, governance, documentation and support availability for the standard.
 Whereas pioneers may want fast-moving development to respond to their needs, settlers want clear documentation they can work with, and the town-planners may look for signals that the standard is on track to long-term maintenance and governance.

 ## Adoption and development: the second curve